NXP/dds-tsn/README.md

     iperf -s -u > /dev/null 2>&1 &
 2. Start Gazebo on machine C, the vehicle will remain still:
     ```bash
-    ros2 launch had_gazebo_robot_demo world_launch.py
+    ros2 launch dds_tsn_demo world_launch.py
     ```
-3. Start the controller on machine A to drive the vehicle in the simulator using the physical interface:
+3. Start the controller on machine A to drive the vehicle in the simulator **using the physical interface**.
+Access via `ssh` can be heavily interfered by the interference stream introduced during the test:
     ```bash
     unset NDDS_QOS_PROFILES # disable XML profile for Connext DDS
     unset FASTRTPS_DEFAULT_PROFILES_FILE # disable XML profile for FastDDS
-    ros2 run had_gazebo_robot_demo had_control # alternatively you can use control_launch.py
+    ros2 run dds_tsn_demo vehicle_control # or use control_launch.py
     ```
 4. When the vehicle starts moving, start interference on machine B towards the physical network interface of machine C:
     ```bash